Wuhu Anhui, China Travel Guide

 A simple "nǐ hǎo" (hello) is appropriate.
 A nod or slight bow shows politeness.
 Handshakes are common in formal settings.
 Modest dress is recommended at religious sites.

 Meals are typically shared with multiple dishes.
-Tipping is not customary in Wuhu or mainland China.
+People don't usually tip in Wuhu or mainland China.

 Generally, public photography is acceptable.
 Always ask permission before photographing individuals, notably in rural places.